 - Build relationships with other graduate students who are invested in conversations about teaching.

-- Identify and become involved in teaching-related professional development opportunities offered by The Teaching Center and campus partners.
+- Identify and become involved in teaching-related professional development opportunities offered by Center for Teaching and Learning and campus partners.